 Sue Elliott is CEO and Founder at Easier Way, Inc. Through her work with leaders, writing and media appearances, Sue has empowered and uplifted millions of people.
 She has been immersed in the personal-transformation field for 25-plus years, and for more than a decade, she has been offering a unique blend of transformational coaching, conscious-business mentoring and energy healing.
-Sue also leads CEO peer groups for conscious-company leaders in Orange County.
+Sue is currently co-founding a very different kind of college—focused on life skills, self-awareness and collaboration—to help people thrive in a future filled with rapid change.

 John Ryskowski is Chief of Organizational Transformation at Easier Way, Inc. As a change catalyst, John has 30 years of experience helping organizations get un-stuck from their current state, facilitating transformation in measurable, meaningful ways.
 John is a Certified Scrum Master, a CMMI High Maturity Lead Appraiser for services and development, and a Problem Solving Leadership graduate.